zkstewart/psQTL/README.md

   - The `--threshold` option controls what ED value is considered to be *highly segregating* for counting in bin regions.
 - Coverage plot
   - The coverage plot helps to reveal how each bulk's read depth varies across the genome.
 Specifically, it might show where deletions occur in one bulk but not the other.
+  - The `--sampleCoverage` option lets you plot one or more samples as individual lines in the coverage plot.
+This might help you to see what the parent(s) of your segregating phenotypes look like when it comes to copy number variants or deletions.
 - Gene plot
   - The gene plot shows the location of gene models within plotted regions.
 It may help to identify which genes occur in regions where segregation statistics peak or trough.
   - The `--annotation` option lets you input a GFF3 file containing annotations which will be parsed and presented.